-Below are highlights of certain information in this Proxy Statement.
+Below are highlights of certain information in this proxy statement (this "Proxy Statement").
 As it is only a summary, it may not contain all of the information that is important to you.
-For more complete information, please refer to the complete Proxy Statement and Janus's 2023 Annual Report before you vote.
+For more complete information, please refer to the complete Proxy Statement and Janus's 2024 Annual Report before you vote.
 References to "Janus," the "Company," "we," "us" or "our" refer to Janus International Group, Inc.

-2024 Annual Meeting of Shareholders
+2025 Annual Meeting of Shareholders

-Date and Time: June 24, 2024, 11:00 a.m.
+Date and Time: June 16, 2025, 2:00 p.m.
 ET

-Place: Via the internet at www.virtualshareholdermeeting.com/JBI2024 entitled to one vote for each director nominee and one vote for each of the other proposals to be voted on.
+Place: Via the internet at www.virtualshareholdermeeting.com/JBI2025 entitled to one vote for each director nominee and one vote for each of the other proposals to be voted on.

-Record Date: May 1, 2024
+Record Date: April 23, 2025